knee-berts/llm-healthchecker/README.md

 - If the metrics endpoint returns null or an empty response, the response will be `200 OK` with the body "Healthy" (you can customize this behavior in the code).

 ## Example Usage in Kubernetes
-You can deploy this health checker as a sidecar container alongside your LLM inference server in a Kubernetes pod.
-Here's an example deployment configuration:
+Deploy this health checker as a sidecar container alongside your Hugging Face inference server.
+Configure the `inference-server` container's readiness probe to target the health checker's `/health` endpoint.

 ```yaml
 apiVersion: apps/v1